f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 A closer inspection is warranted for these sparse clusters with only a few entries for 35 - "Mental Illness, Law and Outcasts - Fear, Suspicion and Struggles", 36 - "Individualism vs. Conformity - Rebellion and Social Norms", 52 - "Adventure, Spendor, Power and Challenges, History" and a lot of weight onto 70, "Myth and splendor - Wealth and Castles".

 A subsection of the text seems to be dealing heavily with topics focused on societal retreat, solitude, personal autonomy, and rebellion for the sake of one's convictions.
-But there seems to be a split within the interpretation of those topics grouping them into a section, one about adventure, exploration, marveling at discoveries, and forgotten splendor.
+But there seems to be a split within the interpretation of those topics grouping them into one category focused on adventure, exploration, marveling at discoveries, and forgotten splendor.
 Meanwhile, the other grouping of texts is equally disillusioned and in opposition to or active departure from society, but does not enjoy what it finds and is haunted by foreign forces that bring conflict and grief.

 Jacobs's "Monkey's Paw" and Keats's "La Belle Dame sans Merci," both tell a tale of a tempting encounter with an alluring other, a magical artifact and a fairy, and detail the anguish that their wants brought them.

-Similarly, Machens the House of Souls is a collection of short texts, the most prominent of them "The Inmost Light" "The Great God Pan"  and "The White People" which deal with humans that cross the veil of what was for their kind to perceive and experience and the disturbing or corrupting experiences that ensued.
+Similarly, Machen's "The House of Souls" is a collection of short texts, the most prominent of them "The Inmost Light" "The Great God Pan"  and "The White People" which deal with humans that cross the veil of what was for their kind to perceive and experience and the disturbing or corrupting experiences that ensued.

 Meanwhile Hawthorne's "The Minister's Black Veil” tells the story of a man of faith turning away from life in his community and his old life, only to rise in esteem, influence, and power through his renouncement of personal connection.
 "Sunday at Home" is an ambiguous text about worship and community and a mixture of longing and contempt for a church congregation.